REXITOR/Music_Store_Database/README.md

 ## Question Set 3
-1. Find how much amount spent by each customer on artists?
+1. Find how much the amount spent by each customer on the best artist in terms of spending?
 Write a query to return the customer name, artist name, and total spent
 2. We want to find out the most popular music Genre for each country, \
    We determine the most popular genre as the genre with the highest amount of purchases, \
    Write a query that returns each country along with the top Genre, \